isaevstudio/MLOPS_TS/03.docker+fastapi/README.md

 # The first two sections, explaining how the app works and the prediction for 10 days ahead, can be skipped.
+Starting from section 3 MUST read.

-# How the App Works
+# 1. How the App Works
 This project focuses on stock price prediction.
 The steps outlined in the main README file will prepare and split the data by days, simulating upcoming days that need to be predicted.